bohlender/blog/content/legal.md

 Essentially, you may copy and redistribute unmodified content freely, as long as you give appropriate credit and do not use the material for commercial purposes.

 ## Source
-Unlike the content, the **source code** is subject to the MIT license.
+Unlike the content, the **source code** driving this site, i.e. HTML templates, CSS etc., is subject to the MIT license.
 It is a permissive license with limited warranty and liability, only requiring preservation of copyright and license notices:

 > MIT License